 Project management success is often determined by whether or not you kept to the original timeline.
 Experienced project managers know how hard that is, but it’s a little bit easier if you continually evaluate your progress as you go.

 You’ll update your project schedule regularly – I recommend at least weekly.
 The schedule evaluation is something you can do more formally at the end of the stage or phase, or as part of a monthly report to your senior stakeholder group or Project Board.
+It’s easy to update your project schedule if you build it on an online Gantt chart, where tasks and deadlines are made into visual timelines.

 Look at your major milestones and check if they still fall on the same dates as you originally agreed.
 Work out the slippage, if any, and how much of an impact this will have on your overall project timescales.